How to scuba dive for beginners with 7 key skills and tips to master as you learn to scuba dive

 How to scuba dive for beginners

-This article is about 'how to scuba dive for beginners.'
-I've listed the top 7 key skills you need to master as you learn to scuba dive, which begins with the most important rule of scuba diving: Never hold your breath.
+This article is about ‘how to scuba dive for beginners.’
+I’ve listed the top 7 skills you need to master as you learn to scuba dive.
+This begins with the most important rule of scuba diving: Never hold your breath.

 Here are the seven key skills to master as a beginner scuba diver:

-The first and the most important skill to learn and understand is to never hold your breath when you're scuba diving.
-Let me say that once more, as it's probably one of the most important lessons as you learn to scuba dive: Never hold your breath.
+The first and the most important skill to learn and understand is to never hold your breath when scuba diving.

 Click this link to learn more about why holding your breath is dangerous.
 See tip number 4 of the 26 rules for safe scuba diving (But please read all 26 as a beginner scuba diver).